BILLyTheLiTTle/LazyColumns/README.md

     predicate: (T) -> Int,

-    /* The way to connect the a data item with specific index (here the first letter of the surname matches the index item) */
+    /* The way to connect the a data item with specific index (here the first letter of the surname matches the index item).
+    If this parameter is not provided (null) there is no connection from data list to the indices list.
+    */
     reversePredicate: ((LazyListState) -> Int)? = null,